-6. Depantsing:
+Depantsing:

-It shall be the determination of the administration as to the consequences.
+It shall be the administration's determination of the consequences.
 Consequences may range from an In-School Suspension through a multiple day Out- of-School Suspension.

-7. Disorderly Conduct:
+Disorderly Conduct:

 A person commits disorderly conduct when he or she knowingly transmits or causes to be transmitted a threat of destruction of a school building or school property, or a threat of violence, death, or bodily harm directed against persons at a school, school function, or school event, whether or not school is in session.